huggingface/setfit/scripts/adapet/ADAPET/README.md

 Our results were created in Python 3.6.8 with a 40 GB NVIDIA A100 Tensor Core GPU

-To setup, please follow the instructions below.
+To setup, please clone the repo and follow the instructions below.
 ````
 python3.6 -m venv venv
 source mvenv/bin/activate